GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 # Sample Data Testing

-## Run Example 1 Dummy Data
+## Example 1 - Dummy Data
+`conf/dummy.conf`
+This example just generates the same JSON line over and over.
 1. Copy `.env_example` to `.env`
 1. Copy your GreyNoise API key from the `Account` section in the top right corner
 1. Replace the `<REPLACE_ME>` in `.env` with your API key
 1. Run `make build`
 1. Run `make run`

-## Run Example 2 Linux Auth.log
+## Example 2 - Auth.log
+`conf/tail.conf`
+This example watches reads a log file in and watches for new lines.
 1. Copy a Linux `auth.log` file to the `examples` directory
 1. Run `make run-tail`

-## Monitoring Run Metrics
-1. Run `curl -s http://127.0.0.1:2020/api/v1/metrics | jq` while Fluent Bit is running.
+1. Run `make stats` in another terminal to see metrics

+## Example 3 - Auth.log With RewriteTag Rules
+`conf/rewrite.conf`
+This is the same as #2 except this leverages [rewrite_tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter to drop records.
+This config drops invalid IPv4 records, bogon address space, GreyNoise RIOT records, and GreyNoise Quick Lookups.
+1. Copy a Linux `auth.log` file to the `examples` directory
+1. Run `make run-rewrite`
+1. Run `make stats` in another terminal to see metrics (note the drop rates)

 ## Contributing